markekraus/PSRAW/docs/Module/about_RedditOAuthResponseType.md

 # LONG DESCRIPTION
 The `RedditOAuthResponseType` enumerator represents the available options for authorization requests made to Reddit.

-The `RedditOAuthResponseType` Enumerator is imported automatically when you import the PSRAW module.

 # Fields
 ## Code
 Used to request OAuth Authorization Code in Code Flow Token requests